 We do not consistently rely on written agreements with our customers, suppliers, manufacturers, and other recipients of our technologies and products, and therefore some trade secret protection may be lost and our ability to enforce our intellectual property rights may be limited.
-Confidentiality and non-disclosure agreements which are in place may not be adequate to protect our proprietary technologies or may be breached by other parties.
+Confidentiality and nondisclosure agreements which are in place may not be adequate to protect our proprietary technologies or may be breached by other parties.
 Additionally, our customers, suppliers, manufacturers, and other recipients of our technologies and products may seek to use our technologies and products without appropriate limitations.
 In the past, we did not consistently require our employees and consultants to enter into confidentiality, employment, or proprietary information and invention assignment agreements.
-Therefore, our former employees and consultants may try to claim some ownership interest in our technologies and products, or may use our technologies and products competitively and without appropriate limitations.
-Unauthorized parties may attempt to copy or otherwise use aspects of our technologies and products that we regard as proprietary.
+Therefore, our former employees and consultants may try to claim some ownership interest in our technologies and products, or may use our technologies and products that we regard as proprietary.
 Other companies, including our competitors, may independently develop technologies that are similar or superior to our technologies, duplicate our technologies, or design around our patents.
-If our intellectual property protection is insufficient to protect our intellectual property rights, we could face increased competition in the markets for our technologies and products.
+If our intellectual property rights, we could face increased competition in the markets for our technologies and products.